Ginger ale, a folklore drink that has survived pharaohs (the famous Pharaoh ale), Shakespeare’s twelve nights …

 Just to be clear (and disappointing), ginger ale is non-alcoholic.

 - Make it at home the traditional way.
-Don’t drink the processed commercially available kind that is pumped with health abductors like high fructose corn syrup and sodium benzoate.
+Don’t drink the processed commercially available kind that is pumped with health abductors like high-fructose corn syrup and the toxic sodium benzoate.

-- Avoid it if you suffer from bloating or excess gas or if you’re hyperglycemic or unable to consume sugary beverages.
+- Avoid it if you suffer from bloating or excess gas or if you have high blood sugar levels or unable to consume sugary beverages.

 Worried if a natural painkiller will really work?